-Green countertops come in a plethora of designs, but share these core values: eco-friendly manufacturing process, sustainable content and high durability.
-A recycled paper countertop is made of 100 percent postconsumer recycled paper and petroleum free resin and pigment, giving a soapstone look with a superior heat-resistant quality.
-Salvaged wood can add a historic flavor and character and makes for a great island centerpiece.
+Green countertops come in a plethora of designs, but always share the core values of being an eco-friendly manufacturing process while maintaining sustainable content and high durability.
+A recycled paper countertop is made of 100 percent postconsumer recycled paper and petroleum-free resin and pigment.
+Nonetheless, the latter gives a soapstone look with a superior heat-resistant quality.
+Salvaged wood can add a historic flavor and character, making for a great island centerpiece.
 Butcher block can make great use of repurposed materials since it is composed of smaller bits of wood.
-Bamboo is a rapidly renewable resource, and it’s a very hard and strong wood, making it ideal for counter spaces.
+Bamboo is a rapidly renewable resource, and it’s a very hard and strong wood.
+Thus, bamboo is an ideal choice for counter spaces.

-Because of it’s one of the fastest-growing plants on earth, there is always a surplus of bamboo, making this option ecologically friendly.
-This flooring is relatively easy to maintain, water resistant and extremely durable.
-Cork flooring has unparalleled thermal and acoustical qualities, is warm to the touch, and cushiony to walk on.
-Add to that an earthy visual texture and the insulating qualities of carpet, and it’s no wonder cork is becoming a go-to choice in eco-friendly flooring.
+Because of it’s one of the fastest-growing plants on earth, there is always a surplus of bamboo, thus, making this option ecologically friendly.
+This flooring is relatively easy to maintain because it’s water resistant and extremely durable.
+Cork flooring has unparalleled thermal and acoustical qualities.
+It is warm to the touch and cushiony to walk on.
+Thus, cork adds to that an earthy visual texture and the insulating qualities of carpet.
+It’s no wonder cork is becoming a go-to choice for eco-friendly flooring.

 Green cabinetry used to be limited to modernized bamboo boxes.
-But these days, there are a variety of eco-friendly cabinet options available.
-Sustainable kitchen cabinets feature formaldehyde-free glues and finishes with low volatile organic compounds that give off low or no toxic fumes.
-Work closely with your designer to find a cabinet that offers sustainable manufacturing methods and that use environmentally responsible products.
+However, these days, there are a variety of eco-friendly cabinet options available.
+Sustainable kitchen cabinets feature formaldehyde-free glues and finishes with low volatile, organic compounds that give off low or no toxic fumes.
+Work closely with your designer to find a cabinet that offers sustainable manufacturing methods and that uses environmentally responsible products.